Koshkaflo/dogs-charity/README.md

-# dogs-charity
+Dogs-charity

-The main page of charity web-site with pixel-perfect plugin
+This is the main page of charity web-site with pixel-perfect plugin and animation /n

+Check the deployed layout here: